aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/png-to-xls/_index.md

 ---
 title: C# PNG to XLS - PNG to XLS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-PNG to XLS in C#.
-C# Convert PNG to XLS saveformat.
-C# PNG to XLS format.
-Save PNG to XLS C#.
+Convert PNG to XLS quickly and easily with Aspose.Cells.
+C# PNG to XLS.
+C# Save PNG to XLS.
+Save PNG as XLS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., PNG to XLS in C#., C# PNG to XLS saveformat., PNG to XLS C#., C# Convert PNG to XLS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert PNG to XLS in C#., Save PNG to XLS using C#., C# PNG to XLS saveformat., PNG to XLS Converter., C# Save PNG as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}